Saik0s/DevAssistant/README.md

 - GitHub integration
 - Web scraping

+## Structure

+The project consists of several Python files, each containing a specific module or class:

+- AgentOrchestrator.py: Contains the main AgentOrchestrator class, which coordinates the different modules to achieve the agent's objective.
+- main.py: The main script that runs the agent and handles command-line arguments.

+## Future Improvements

+- Improve the agent's ability to handle more complex objectives and tasks.
+- Add more tools and capabilities to the ExecutionModule.
+- Enhance the agent's learning and adaptation capabilities.
+- Implement a visualizer to display the agent's progress and decision-making process.

 ## Contributing

 If you'd like to contribute to the project, feel free to submit a pull request or open an issue on the repository.